1927 Florida Gators football team: Week 10: Maryland

 In a cold and driving rain, a placekick for extra point by Dutch Stanley proved the difference in a 7–6 win over coach Curley Byrd's Maryland Terrapins.
 Six Gators played their final game.

 "Playing on a sodden field, unfamiliar to both teams," Florida scored after Clyde Crabtree returned a punt to Maryland's 38-yard line.
 He and Carl Brumbaugh worked the ball further towards the goal, and Bill Middlekauff carried it over the goal line in the captain's final game.
 Roberts of Maryland had a 38-yard touchdown run through tackle.
 The pass for extra point failed, however.

 The starting lineup was: Stanley (left end), Clemons (left tackle), Allen (left guard), Kirschner (center), Reeves (right guard), Bryan (right tackle), Van Sickel (right end), Crabtree (quarterback), Brumbaugh (left halfback), Bishop (right halfback), Middlekauff (fullback).

 Postseason

 Goof Bowyer was elected captain for next year.
 In no two seasons had Florida won as many conference contests as in 1927.
 Sebring resigned to get married and practice law.
 He graduated from the university's College of Law in 1928, and later became a circuit court judge and chief justice of the Florida Supreme Court.
 Many sports commentators believe that the team that Sebring recruited for 1928 would become the greatest Gators football squad until at least the 1960s.

 Players

 Depth chart

-The following chart provides a visual depiction of Florida's lineup during the 1927 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Florida's lineup during the 1927 season with games started at the position reflected in parentheses.
 The chart mimics a Notre Dame Box on offense.